kromerm/adfdataflowdocs/Transformations/adf-data-flow-sink-transformation.md

 ## Sink Transformation

+**NOTE: If you are using Data Flows on the ADF V2 GA Version, please go to the ADF V2 GA Version section at the bottom of this article for upates**

 <img src="../images/sink1.png" width="400">

 At the completion of your data flow transformation, you can sink your transformed data into a destination dataset.
 In the Sink transformation, you can choose the dataset definition that you wish to use for the destination output data.